 Redflow currently offers Zinc Bromide batteries ranging in sizes from 8kWh to 11kWh, specialised for commercial use.
 According to the executive chair of Redflow, these batteries last 10 years and stand out in the market in that they can discharge 100% of their stored energy, unlike most other solar batteries.

 In the middle of 2016, Redflow released its first residential storage solution, a 10kWh battery called the Zcell.
 It is a heavy battery, but has a high depth of discharge and can tolerate some extreme temperatures.
-Customers can buy a Zcell for around $12,500, not including an inverter or installation.
+Customers can buy a Zcell (10kWh) for around $12,500, not including an inverter or installation.

 - Liquid battery means it can switch off for long periods without losing power